 - 1. A WorkSafe BC program will be developed by the contractor with site specific H&S requirements and special considerations for working within an urban environment.
-All local by-laws will be discussed with a client representative prior to starting any work. - 2.
-Permitting will be completed prior to the start of the job and the proper permits will be obtained by the Town of Gibsons Development Permit group. - 3.
-A review of the ground disturbance package with the hydrogeological consultant will be completed prior to starting any work.
-All line locating documents (sketches and communications) for the area around the proposed drilling locations will be reviewed in full and the exact drilling locations may change depending on the location of any underground facilities (Figures 1-3). - 4.
-Safety barriers and signage indicating the "no go zone" will be properly marked prior to spotting the drilling equipment on a new location.
+All local by-laws will be discussed with a client representative prior to starting any work.
+It has already been determined that work is will start at 08:00 each morning and will go no later than 18:00 to satisfy the noise by-laws. - 2.
+A drilling permitting application will be completed prior to the start of the job and will be submitted to the Town's planning department. - 3.
+A review of the ground disturbance package with the contractor and the hydrogeological consultant will be completed prior to starting any work.
+All line locating documents (sketches and communications) for the area around the proposed drilling locations will be reviewed in full.
+The final drilling location may change depending on the location of the underground waterline that will be hand exposed by the Town prior to spotting the rig onsite (Figures 1; only the town cadastral data presented). - 4.
+Safety barriers and signage indicating the "no go zone" will be provided by the contractor and will be set up around the drilling location.
 Prior to initiating drilling, a detailed rig inspection will be completed, and any unsafe conditions will be reported to hydrogeological consultant and client representative. - 5.
-At the start of every morning and before each new task, a pre-job safety meeting with the rig crew and site personnel will be completed to discuss the hazardous operations being performed. - 6.
-Driller certification (Training courses) will be reviewed at the start of the project by both the hydrogeological consultant and the client representative.
+At the start of every morning and before each new task, a pre-job safety meeting with the rig crew and site personnel will be completed to discuss the hazardous operations being performed.
 The certified driller must always be onsite during drilling.